Walia-LLM: Enhancing Amharic-LLaMA by Integrating Task-Specific and Generative Datasets: Dataset preparation

-We also worked with \textit{MasakhaNews} \citep{adelani2023masakhanews} which is a benchmark dataset for news topic classification covering 16 languages widely spoken in Africa.
+We also worked with \textit{MasakhaNews} \citep{adelani2023masakhanews}, a benchmark dataset for news topic classification covering 16 languages widely spoken in Africa.
 It provides an evaluation of baseline models from classical machine learning models and fine-tunes several language models.

 To test if our model has the ability to identify names from sentences, we modified \textit{MasakhaNER} \citep{adelani2021masakhaner}, which is a dataset for named entity recognition (NER) in ten African languages.
-For this work, we created questions to extract only personal names, and we plan to include more in our future works.
+We created questions to extract only personal names for this work, and we plan to include more in our future works.

 \textit{AmharicQA} \citep{abedissa2023amqa} is a publicly available Amharic open-ended question-answering dataset.
 It is a crowdsourced 2,628 question-answer pairs over 378 Wikipedia articles.
 These question-answer pairs are supplemented with context that the language model can use to answer the questions.
 We have also used this dataset to evaluate our models by converting it into an instruction dataset.